sjiangtao2024/chinamedicaltour/workers/smart-cs/knowledge/knowledge.md

 When asked about invitation letters, answer:
 “We do not issue invitation letters or handle visa applications.
 We can share visa policy guidance, but you must apply through official channels.”

+### Visa Guidance Answer Template (Strict)
+When asked for visa guidance, answer:
+“We can provide general guidance on China’s visa policies, but we do not issue invitation letters or handle visa applications.
+Please apply through official channels and check with your local Chinese embassy or consulate for required documents.”

 ### C. 144-Hour Visa-Free Transit
 - Concept: transit through China to a third country or region, stay up to 6 days.
 - Route rule: Country A -> China -> Country C (A and C must be different).